wp-plugins/voxypad-chat/readme.txt

 = How coud I send images/photos during the chat/call? =
 You could send individual image or photo by clicking on + sign during the chat.
 You could also combine multiple photos/images into the "Whiteboard" by clicking the Global icon and insert images/photo into the "Whiteboard".
 Click Done to send.

+ = Could I call back customer? =
+This is inbound call where customer remain unanimous.
+You could not call back to customers.

 == Screenshots ==